June 2018 Email Newsletter

-SOIL SERVICE NEWS- Watering, Fescue Disease, Brush Control, Oak Leaf Itch Mites, Squash Bugs, and More!
+SOIL SERVICE NEWS- Japanese Beetles, Watering, Fungus Issues, Brush Control, and more!

 WATERING DO’S AND DON’T’S

 Watering mistakes encourage many diseases in lawns and gardens, especially with evening watering.
 At night, grass and other plants expel a nutrient rich broth of sugars and proteins (exudates) that, when combined with wet leaves, helps fungus thrive.
-Here are some simple watering guidelines:
+Here are some simple watering guidelines for the garden:

 TIPS FROM THE TURF PROS